 HOW TO START A LITTLE FREE LIBRARY

-Little free libraries are small, often wooden boxes that look similar to bird houses — but instead of eggs, they’re packed with books.
-These adorable libraries operate with a “take a book, leave a book” model, and have been popping up in neighborhoods throughout Philly and across the U.S. As their name implies, the libraries are tiny and free for public use.
+Little free libraries are small, often wooden boxes that look similar to bird houses.
+But instead of eggs, they’re packed with books.
+These adorable libraries operate with a “take a book, leave a book” model.
+Find them neighborhoods throughout Philly and across the U.S. As their name implies, the libraries are tiny and free for public use.
 And with just a few tools and tips, anyone can make one.
 Here are some steps to get started.

-It may seem kind of silly, but the simple action of getting out and doing things can go a long way in helping our city thrive.
-Just think about it — you’re helping create a place that’s alive and bustling.
-That’s great for morale — and even greater for the local restaurants, bars, boutiques, arts venues, and public spaces whom need a leg up.
+It may seem kind of silly.
+But the simple action of getting out and doing things can go a long way in helping our city thrive.
+Just think about it.
+You’re helping create a place that’s alive and bustling.
+That’s great for morale.
+It’s even greater for the local restaurants, bars, boutiques, arts venues, and public spaces whom need a leg up.
 So, get out and find something fun to do in Philly this weekend, and further down the road this fall.
 We all deserve it!

 HELP DOGS + CATS + MORE CUTIES IN PHILADELPHIA ANIMAL SHELTERS

-Philly’s amazing pet shelters, from ACCT to PAWS to Street Tails, can use all the help they can get to keep their (hopefully temporary) animal residents safe.
+Philly’s amazing pet shelters — ACCT, PAWS, Street Tails — can use all the help they can get.
 Doing your part could mean adopting (not shopping!), fostering, volunteering — or just taking a new friend for a walk.

 DRINK AT PHILLY BREWERIES DOING GOOD